Italian Renaissance: Northern and Central Italy in the Late Middle Ages

 In contrast, Northern and Central Italy had become far more prosperous, and it has been calculated that the region was among the richest in Europe.
-The Crusades had built lasting trade links to the Levant, and the Fourth Crusade had done much to destroy the Byzantine Roman Empire as a commercial rival to the Venetians and Genoese.
+The Crusades had built trade links to the Levant, and the Fourth Crusade had done much to destroy the Byzantine Empire as a commercial rival to the Venetians and the Genoese.
 The main trade routes from the east passed through the Byzantine Empire or the Arab lands and onward to the ports of Genoa, Pisa, and Venice.
 Luxury goods bought in the Levant, such as spices, dyes, and silks were imported to Italy and then resold throughout Europe.
-Moreover, the inland city-states profited from the rich agricultural land of the Po valley.
+Moreover, the inland city-states profited from the rich agricultural land of the Po Valley.
 From France, Germany, and the Low Countries, through the medium of the Champagne fairs, land and river trade routes brought goods such as wool, wheat, and precious metals into the region.
-The extensive trade that stretched from Egypt to the Baltic generated substantial surpluses that allowed significant investment in mining and agriculture.
+The extensive trade, which stretched from Egypt to the Baltic, generated substantial surpluses that allowed significant investment in mining and agriculture.
 By the 14th century, the city of Venice had become an emporium for lands as far as Cyprus; it boasted a naval fleet of over 5000 ships thanks to its arsenal, a vast complex of shipyards that was the first European facility to mass-produce commercial and military vessels.
-Genoa as well had become a maritime power.
+Genoa also had become a maritime power.
 Thus, while northern Italy was not richer in resources than many other parts of Europe, the level of development, stimulated by trade, allowed it to prosper.
-In particular, Florence became one of the wealthiest of the cities of Northern Italy, mainly due to its woolen textile production, developed under the supervision of its dominant trade guild, the Arte della Lana.
-Wool was imported from Northern Europe (and in the 16th century from Spain) and together with dyes from the east were used to make high quality textiles.
+Florence became one of the wealthiest of the cities of Northern Italy, mainly due to its woolen textile production, developed under the supervision of its dominant trade guild, the Arte della Lana.
+Wool was imported from Northern Europe (and in the 16th century from Spain) and together with dyes from the east were used to make high-quality textiles.

 The Italian trade routes that covered the Mediterranean and beyond were also major conduits of culture and knowledge.
-The recovery of lost Greek classics brought to Italy by refugee Byzantine scholars who migrated during and following the Ottoman conquest of the Byzantine Empire in the 15th century were important in sparking the new linguistic studies of the Renaissance, in newly created academies in Florence and Venice.
+The recovery of lost Greek classics brought to Italy by refugee Byzantine scholars, who migrated during and following the Ottoman conquest of the Byzantine Empire in the 15th century, were important in sparking the new linguistic studies of the Renaissance, in newly created academies in Florence and Venice.
 Humanist scholars searched monastic libraries for ancient manuscripts and recovered Tacitus and other Latin authors.
 The rediscovery of Vitruvius meant that the architectural principles of Antiquity could be observed once more, and Renaissance artists were encouraged, in the atmosphere of humanist optimism, to excel in the achievements of the Ancients, like Apelles, of whom they read.